Randomization tests for peer effects in group formation experiments: Permutation tests in two group formation designs

-We can extend these procedures to incorporate additional covariates in the design or analysis stages.
-These strategies will generally increase power of the tests as long as the covariates are predictive to the potential outcomes \citep{zhao2020covariate}.

-First, Section~\ref{sec:perm_designs} suggests that we can include covariate information in the design stage by extending the stratified randomized design to also stratify on additional covariates.
-For example, colleges assigning students to dorms might stratify room assignment on gender in addition to prior academic achievement.
-Specifically, let $C_i = \psi(X_i)$ and construct $B_i = (A_i, C_i)$ for each unit $i$.
-Consider $\SR(\nak_B)$, defined as in Definition~\ref{def:sr_designs}, except that the design fixes $n_{bk}$, the number of units with covariate $B_i = b$ assigned to group $k$.
-The design $\SR(\nak_B)$ is then $\Scal_B$-symmetric, where $\Scal_B$ is the stabilizer of $B$ in the symmetric group $\Scal$.
-The following proposition establishes the connection between $\Scal_B$ and $\Scal_A$: \begin{proposition} If $B = (A,C)$ is constructed as above, then $\Scal_B$ is a subgroup of $\Scal_A$; in particular, any $\Scal_B$-symmetric design satisfies the conditions of Theorem~\ref{th:sufficient-conditions}. \end{proposition}

-The distributions $\pr(\H)$ and $\pr(\H \mid \Uset)$ induced are therefore $\Pi$-symmetric and $\Pi_U$ symmetric respectively, with $\Pi = \Scal_B$.
-As in Section~\ref{sec:sr_designs}, Step~3 of Procedures~\ref{proc:sharp} and~\ref{proc:general} become straightforward, substituting the constructed covariate $B$ in place of the attribute $A$.
-Section \ref{sec::simulation} includes a realistic simulation that mimic the setup of our application in Section~\ref{section:li}, for which this form of covariate adjustment may increase the power of our test by up to $40\%$ against constant additive alternatives.

-Another natural approach to incorporate additional covariates in the design stage is to adopt a form of restricted randomization, such as re-randomization \citep{morgan2012rerandomization}.
-For instance, let $\rho(Z,X)$ be a measure of covariate balance associated with assignment $Z$, and consider the restricted randomization that samples uniformly among all assignments $Z$ with $\rho(Z,X) \leq a_0$ for some prespecified constant $a_0>0$.
-Ad-hoc versions of this design have been used in the literature \citep{lyle2009effects,shue2013executive}.
-Such designs, however, do not satisfy the conditions of Theorem \ref{th:sufficient-conditions} that allow for permutation-based tests because the $Z$s satisfying $\rho(Z,X) \leq a$ do not form a permutation group in general.

-Second, we can modify the test statistic and other features of the analysis stage.
-For instance, it is natural to consider a test statistic that stratifies on some discrete covariate.
-Another approach is to run our procedures on the residuals from an outcome model, such as linear regression, rather than on the raw outcomes \citep{tukey1993tightening, rosenbaum2002covariance}.
-More broadly, we can tailor the test statistic to the substantive question of interest.
-For example, in the context of testing with a fixed interference structure, \citet{athey2018exact} propose to use a test statistic derived from the linear-in-means model.
-Importantly, this does not assume that the linear-in-means model is correct, merely that this parameterization captures departures from the null hypothesis.
+\begin{remark}[Incorporating additional covariates] All our procedures can be extended to incorporate additional covariates in the design and analysis stages.
+These strategies will generally increase the power of the test, so long as covariates are predictive of the potential outcomes~\citep{zhao2020covariate}.
+Most immediately, we could stratify both the permutations and the test statistic by an additional discrete covariate, $X$.
+We could also consider regression-adjusted test statistics, rather than test statistics based on the raw outcomes \citep{rosenbaum2002observational}.
+We could further tailor these models to a particular interference structure; for instance, \citet{athey2018exact} propose a test statistic derived from the linear-in-means model.
+Importantly, this approach does \emph{not} assume that the linear-in-means model is correct, but rather that this parameterization captures departures from the null hypothesis.
+In Appendix~\ref{appendix:power}, we perform a simulated study to illustrate these points.